AnthonyTudorov/PALISADE-SizeOf-Fork/src/README-Build-Android.md

 (you can give it the augument -j4 or -j8 to parallelize the make)

-this will place a bunch of .so files into libs/x86_64:
+this will place a bunch of .so files into subdirectories of libs:

 libc++_shared.so
 libPALISADEcore.so